1967 Detroit riot: Damages

-In Detroit, an estimated 10,000 people participated in the riots, with an estimated 100,000 gathering to watch.
-Thirty-six hours later, 43 were dead, 33 of whom were black and 10 white.
-More than 7,200 people were arrested, most of them black.
+43 were dead, 33 of whom were black and 10 white.
+1,189 people were injured, and 7,231 people were arrested.
+2,509 businesses reported looting or damage, 388 families were rendered homeless or displaced.
+Dollar losses from property damage ranged from $40 million to $45 million.
 Mayor Jerome Cavanagh lamented upon surveying the damage, "Today we stand amidst the ashes of our hopes.
 We hoped against hope that what we had been doing was enough to prevent a riot.
 It was not enough."
 The scale of the riot was the worst in the United States since the 1863 New York City draft riots during the American Civil War, and was not surpassed until the 1992 Los Angeles riots 25 years later.

-Injuries

-1,189 people were injured: 407 civilians, 289 suspects, 214 Detroit police officers, 134 Detroit firefighters, 55 Michigan National Guardsmen, 67 Michigan State Police officers, 15 Wayne County Sheriff deputies, and 8 federal soldiers.

-Arrests

-7,231 people were arrested: 6,528 adults and 703 juveniles; the youngest was 4 and the oldest was 82.
-Many of those arrested had no criminal record: 251 whites and 678 black.
-Of those arrested, 64% were accused of looting and 14% were charged with curfew violations.

-Economic damage

-2,509 businesses reported looting or damage, 388 families were rendered homeless or displaced, and 412 buildings were burned or damaged enough to be demolished.
-Dollar losses from property damage ranged from $40 million to $45 million.
+11% of the Black Detroiters self-reported participation in the riots.

 Joe's Record Shop

 Joe's Record Shop on 8434 12th Street, owned by Joe Von Battle, was one of the businesses that was destroyed in the 1967 Detroit Riot.
 The business was founded in 1945, on 3530 Hastings Street, where Battle sold records and recorded music with artists like John Lee Hooker, The Reverend C.L.
 Franklin and Aretha Franklin.
 He operated from the Hastings store until 1960 when the street was razed in order to build the Chrysler Freeway.
 Battle along with other business owners on Hastings St. moved to 12th Street, where his shop operated until the events of July 23, 1967.
 During the '67 riots, Battle stood guard in front of his shop with his gun and his "Soul Brother" sign.
 After the first day of rioting, police authorities no longer permitted business owners to guard their shops.
 Days later, Battle returned to his record shop with his daughter Marsha Battle Philpot and they were met with "wet, fetid debris of what had been one of the most seminal record shops in Detroit."
 Joe's Record Shop and much of the stock within – including tapes and recordings of musicians – were ruined.
 Ultimately, Battle's store was unable to reopen due to the damage caused by the 1967 riot.